-The submerged part of the iceberg
+The tip of the iceberg

 Perfect, you say?
 And yet…

-If consumers are asked what information about them is in big data, are they able to answer?
-Do they know which company(ies) benefit from it?
+If consumers were asked what information about them is contained within the big data, would they be able to answer?
+Do they know which company or companies take advantage of this?
 Since when?
 For how long?
-What they get out of this treatment?
-How to stop the treatment?…
+What they get out of this processing?
+How to stop the processing?…

-→ Here the GDPR comes into play.
+→ That’s when the GDPR comes into play.

 The GDPR clarifies, strengthens, modifies existing data protection standards and creates new ones.
-It does so in a clearly stated desire to guarantee greater protection of personal data.
+It does so in a clearly stated desire to guarantee a greater protection of personal data.

-The privacy by design principle
+The Privacy by Design principle

 Big data and the GDPR: a common ground?

-What are the garantees of the GDPR?
+What are the guarantees of the GDPR?